DrslumpLin/OpenTca/readme.txt

 # TCAGeneration
 ## 1. Background
-This project is used for generating transit catchment areas (TCA) along road networks.
+This project is used for generating transit catchment areas (TCA) along with road networks.
 Transit catchment areas are also known as transit service areas.
 A catchment/service area is a buffer area around a facility, see below for an example.

 ## 2. Functions and IO

-The program requires a road network and a f
+The program requires a file of road network and a file of facilities

 ### Input:

-**Road network** (shp file of linestrings)
+**Road network** (shapefile of linestrings)
 ```
-The road network should already include the topology information.
+The road network should already include topology information.
-The road network can be a undirected or directed road network.
+The road network can be an undirected or directed road network.
-For undirected road network: users need to specify the fileds of "ID", source", "target"
+For undirected road network: users need to specify the fields of "ID", source", "target"
-For directed road network: users need to specify the fileds of "ID", "source", "target " and "direction"
+For directed road network: users need to specify the fields of "ID", "source", "target " and "direction"
 ```
-**Facilities** (shp file of points)
+**Facilities** (shapefile of points)
 ```
-The facility can be represented as point-based facility or multiple-point-based(MP-based) facility.
+The facility can be represented as a point-based facility or multiple-point-based(MP-based) facility.
-For point-based facility: users need to specify the fileds of "ID", "cut-off"
+For point-based facility: users need to specify the fields of "ID", "cut-off"
-For Mp-based facility: users need to specify the fileds of "ID", "cut-off", "label".
+For Mp-based facility: users need to specify the fields of "ID", "cut-off", "label".
 ```
 **Parameters**
 ```
 Nearest point searching radius: the radius to search the nearest network edges
-Unified cut-off, if you donot specify the field of "cut-off", then you need to specify a unfield cut-off for all the facilities
+Unified cut-off, if you do not specify the field of "cut-off", then you need to specify a unified cut-off for all the facilities
 ```

 ### Output:
 ```
-1) accessibile edges of facilities (shp file of linestrings)
+1) accessible edges of facilities (shapefile of linestrings)
-2) cacthment areas of facilities (shp file of polygons)
+2) catchment areas of facilities (shapefile  of polygons)
 ```

 ## 3. Usage:standalone program

-For those who have no interest in programing, we provide a simple user interface for you to run the program.
+For those who have no interest in programming, we provide a simple user interface for you to run the program.
-Please follow steps below:
+Please follow the steps below:
 1. Download folder "Standalone Exe Program" and copy it to a 64-bit Windows PC.
 2. Open the folder and double-click the logo "TCAGeneration.exe", you will see a GUI as below.
-Please follow the description to generate the cacthment areas.
+Please follow the description to generate the catchment areas.

-## 4. Usage:rebuild the program
+## 4. Usage: rebuild the program

 For those who want to rebuild the program on their PCs.